Hi 👋 I'm Dakota.

 My experience

-Over the last 15 years, I have had the pleasure of working with a large variety of companies, design agencies, and universities.
-Along with working directly with many clients through my freelance work, I have worked alongside some amazing designers and art directors at various top design agencies and have played key roles working cross-functionally at various tech startups.
+Over the last 15+ years, I have had the pleasure of working with a large variety of companies, design agencies, and institutions.
+Along with working directly with many clients through my freelance work, I have worked alongside some amazing designers and art directors at various top design agencies and have played key roles working cross-functionally with engineering teams, marketing teams, and business executives at various tech startups.

 Recent work